 Daisy-shaped flowers are the cheerful workhorses of the flower garden.
 Daisies remind of the sun and have an energizing effect on us.
 Since the daisy family, Asteraceae, is one of the largest plant families, there are more daisy-shaped flowers to choose from than any other shape!
 Let’s explore the different kinds of daisies from the classic to the colorful!

-The name daisy comes from the Old English “day’s eye” referring to the tendency of English daisies (Bellis perennis) to close up at night.
-The common ox-eye daisy (Leucanthemum vulgare) stays open at night so some refer to it as the moon daisy, its white petals glistening in the moonlight.
+The name daisy comes from the Old English for “day’s eye,” referring to the tendency of English daisies (Bellis perennis) to close up at night.
+The common ox-eye daisy (Leucanthemum vulgare) stays open at night, so some refer to it as the moon daisy, its white petals glistening in the moonlight.

 Daisies and all daisy-like flowers are from the Asteraceae family—aster meaning “star” in Greek, after their flower’s shape.
 Daisies come in many shapes including spires, trumpets, bells, globes, flattops, umbrellas, fountains or weepers.
 Daisies are usually easy to spot with their classic petals radiating out from a center eye.
 That eye is actually made up of a cluster of hundreds of tiny florets, making it a composite flower, hence the alternate family name Compositae.

 There are daisies native to most temperate areas of the globe and many have found their way into our gardens.
 Some are annuals while others are perennial.
 Some are early spring bloomers while others are among the last flowers to blossom in the fall.
 Some prefer poor dry soil and full sun while other do best in moist shady locations.
 There is a daisy for situation!
 Here are a few of my favorites you may want to try: